everest-engineering/rag_spike/README.md

 # RAG POC

 This project is a simple POC for RAG.
-Its focussed on the domain of medical/EEG clinical reports.
+Its provides sample data in the domain of medical/EEG clinical reports, but should work with most specific domains.

-These reports come from the public domain Temple University Hospital EEG Corpus and are included in the `tuh_eeg` folder.
+The sample data are reports that come from the public domain Temple University Hospital EEG Corpus and are included in the `tuh_eeg` folder.

 # Python
 Scripts have been running under python 3.11.
 Its advised to create a virtual environment using pyenv-virtualenv - https://realpython.com/intro-to-pyenv/